iaincollins/ardent-collector/README.md

 and trade reports for different regions) and provides access to the data via the [Ardent API](https://github.com/iaincollins/ardent-api) and raw data dumps.

+## Notes

+This software assumes an internet connection as it attempts to connect to the the EDDN (Elite Dangerous Data Network) ZeroMQ instance at tcp://eddn.edcd.io:9500 at startup to receive a data stream.

+Because of this, and other dependancies, it is build against Node.js v18.x, an older LTS release that is end-of-life 2025-04-30 and may not work with other versions of Node.js.

+After doing `npm install` you can run the service with `npm start`.

+You may need to run additional commands like `npm run commodity-stats` and `npm run database-stats` to generate at least once to avoid errors, but the process will run these automatically if left running for long enough (they are scheduled tasks that run periodically).

 ## Credits

 _This software would not be possible without work from dozens of enthusiasts